 Overall, Beast’s Fiction and Fact, as I’ve always thought, is one of the best albums that K-pop has ever produced.
 All of its songs are wonderfully written, arranged, mixed, and produced.
 I can’t recall an album as such, except perhaps for Exo’s XOXO.
 Beast’s Fiction and Fact is almost rebellious, in the sense that it didn’t follow the usual k-pop route of writing songs in a particular structure.
 It mostly followed the 90s and 2000s pop, soul, and R&B tunes, and it worked; many people loved it.
 While the songs in the album are full of rap parts, they are consistent in sharing every emotion and story that the whole album tells.

 To be honest, I was very disappointed with Beast’s follow-up EP, Midnight Sun.
-It’s a shame, but it also made Beast a notch lower than what they have achieved in the release of Fiction and Fact.
+It’s a shame, but it also made Beast a notch lower than what they have achieved during the release of Fiction and Fact.
 Their boy group status just went downhill after that, even after Beast’s Fiction and Fact peaking at number one on the Gaon Chart, selling over 142,000 copies, and the group winning Artist of the Year in 2011.
-There not an album like Beast’s Fiction and Fact, and I’m very lucky to be a part of that k-pop generation fans.
+There’s not an album like Beast’s Fiction and Fact, and I’m very lucky to be a part of that k-pop generation.